seemonicago/demos/velero/README.md

-## About
+# Velero demo instructions

-This is a walk-through of a local kubernetes cluster backup and restore using [Velero](https://github.com/heptio/velero)
+This is a walk-through of a local Kubernetes cluster backup and restore using [Velero](https://velero.io).

 Tasks:
-a) Backup and restore within a single cluster.
+a) Backup and restore within a single cluster
 b) Migration: Backup in one cluster and restore in a separate cluster.

 This is based on Velero's [quick start guide](https://velero.io/docs/v1.0.0/get-started)